-(14 January 2020, HONG KONG) The Yidan Prize Foundation (YPF) released the Worldwide Educating for the Future Index (WEFFI) 2019, which was founded by YPF and the Economist Intelligence Unit was commissioned for its production.
-The latest report shows that Finland topped the index among 50 economies, with its well-established education system and excellent performance in cultivating “future capabilities”.
+The Yidan Prize Foundation (YPF) released the Worldwide Educating for the Future Index (WEFFI) 2019, which was founded by YPF and which commissioned the Economist Intelligence Unit for its production.
+The latest report shows that Finland topped the index among 50 economies, with its well-established education system and excellent performance in cultivating ‘future capabilities’.

-The WEFFI aims to measure and compare the effectiveness of different education systems in different economies on preparing its students for future demands, so as to promote the interaction among policy makers and the execution of policies.
+The WEFFI aims to measure and compare the effectiveness of different education systems in different economies on preparing its students for future demands, so as to promote interaction among policymakers and execution of policies.
 Its ultimate goal is to create an environment where students can develop better.

-“Critical thinking and creativity are needed to solve problems relating to data and technology, and STEM (science, technology, engineering and mathematics) learning approaches should incorporate those,” said Anthony Salcito, Microsoft vice president, Worldwide Education.
+“Critical thinking and creativity are needed to solve problems relating to data and technology, and STEM (science, technology, engineering and mathematics) learning approaches should incorporate those,” said Anthony Salcito, Microsoft Vice President of Worldwide Education.

-Finland remained at the apex in the WEFFI 2019, Sweden as runner-up and New Zealand at third.
-In Asia, Singapore ranked fourth while Japan at 10th.
+Finland remained at the apex of the WEFFI 2019, Sweden being runner-up and New Zealand at third.
+In Asia, Singapore ranked fourth while Japan at tenth.

-Finland has been a global leader in cultivating the “future capabilities” by incorporating the concepts of using information and information technology in their curriculum, which emphasizes the use of phenomenon-based learning in upper secondary education – an approach that focuses on strengthening critical thinking.
+Finland has been a global leader in cultivating ‘future capabilities’ by incorporating the concepts of using information and information technology in their curriculum, which emphasizes the use of phenomenon-based learning in upper secondary education – an approach that focuses on strengthening critical thinking.
 The new curriculum has an additional focus on civic education and global awareness.

-The Finnish education system has ensured its teaching of “future capabilities” a success.
+The Finnish education system has ensured its teaching of ‘future capabilities’ is a success.
 Primary and secondary education is free, and higher education free for Finnish and those from the European Economic Area.
 The initial government funding of education per upper secondary student as a percentage of GDP per capita is 21.7%, while the rate for tertiary student is 34.6%.

-Japan ranked 10th in the WEFFI 2019.
-Similar to Finland, Japan also emphasizes the cultivation of “future capabilities”, so that Japanese students performed well in mathematics, science and reading.
-Forward-looking methods such as problem-based learning are also adopted centrally in this country and the schools performance is monitored through the centrally organized high school aptitude test.
-Infrastructure is continuously upgraded to meeting changing demand, and the broadband internet will cover all of the schools by 2022.
+Japan ranked tenth in the WEFFI 2019.
+Similar to Finland, Japan also emphasizes the cultivation of ‘future capabilities’, so that Japanese students performed well in mathematics, science and reading.
+Forward-looking methods such as problem-based learning are also adopted centrally in this country, and the school’s performance is monitored through the centrally organized high school aptitude test.
+Infrastructure is continuously upgraded to meeting changing demand, and broadband internet will cover all schools by 2022.

-More details of the WEFFI 2019, please visit: https://educatingforthefuture.economist.com/
+For more details of the WEFFI 2019, please visit: https://educatingforthefuture.economist.com